rafaelrmb/rafaelrmb/README.md

 ## Who am I?
 ### Hi there 👋
-A full-stack web development student who's currently diving into the world of React and Angular.
+A Frontend Web Developer who's currently diving into the world of React and Angular.
 I'm passionate about coding and sharing knowledge!

 Always down to collaborate and chat about tech, games and movies so don't hesitate to reach out and say hi!
-Let's make some awesome stuff together.

 🌱 I’m currently learning Angular, ReactJS and Node.js.